Take a closer look at this decentralised Ethereum token exchange and secure ICO platform.

 What is Orderbook?

-Orderbook is a decentralized platform that offers three main features to its customers:
+Orderbook is a decentralised platform that offers three main features to its customers:

 A cryptocurrency exchange.
 Users can trade ERC20 tokens on the Ethereum network directly with one another.